cwickham/genentech-build-tidy-tools/README.md

 # You may also need:
 install.packages(c("ggplot2", "dplyr", "stringr"))

-# And get the package we'll work with later:
+# And get some partial packages we'll work with later:
 usethis::create_from_github("skaltman/fordogs", fork = FALSE)
+usethis::create_from_github("cwickham/ns", fork = FALSE)
 ```

 <!--